Skip to contents

 # 73 755 265

 You will see an additional “Scissor_inputs.RData” in the working directory.
-This is the intermediate data generated by the Scissor method, which we can use to save running time.
+This is the intermediate data generated by the Scissor method, which we can use to save running time ( You can also set path2load_scissor_cache=NULL to suppress the saving of intermediate files ).
 Meanwhile, we set reliability_test=TRUE, which will run an additional reliability test.

 matched_bulk = bulk, # doesn't need to be provided Since the intermediate data is provided